25 sweet and savory ideas for popcorn toppings. Let’s try unique flavors like kettle corn, salted caramel corn, or even pesto flavor popcorn!

 1 teaspoon freeze-dried strawberries (crushed), 1 teaspoon dried milk powder (or coconut milk powder or almond milk powder), ½ teaspoon sugar or sugar substitute

+Perhaps the most unique of our popcorn toppings.
 1 teaspoon dried sumac powder, 1 teaspoon freeze-dried blueberries (crushed), 1 teaspoon sugar or sugar substitute, ⅛ teaspoon smoked salt

-1 Tablespoon cacao or cocoa powder, 1 teaspoon dried mint leaves, ½ teaspoon sugar or sugar substitute
+1 tablespoon cacao or cocoa powder, 1 teaspoon dried mint leaves, ½ teaspoon sugar or sugar substitute

 Chocolate Peanut Butter